kittyofheaven/Webcam-Stress-Meter/README.md

 ## What it does
 It calculates your heart rate only using your webcam and combines it using the face emotions model resulting in a **calculation for the stress meter**.
+You can use it while you working/studying so that when your stress meter is reaching a high level, the app will alert you and recommend you to take a rest.

 ## How we built it
 To build the webcam heart rate monitor I use cv2 to capture, and distribute webcam data, some filters, and to track our faces.
 Then a numpy gives some calculation to the tensor so that the app can measure the light change in our skin and extract it into a heart rate.